fu3fi/LOTR/README.md

-# Little research by LOTR
+# Little research about LOTR

-I'll restore it in the future.
+I's my simple research about lotr..